Carnival in Barranquilla

 Safety

 In general, Barranquilla is safe, if you stay in the recommended neighborhoods.
 Places with lots of people like the Malecón del Rio have lots of police and we felt very safe there at night.
-Also at the #1 nightlife hotspot La Troja, there is always a lot of police presence.
+Also at the #1 nightlife hotspot La Troja, there is always a big police presence.

 If you are going to Barranquilla, stay in a safe neighborhood such as Riomar, El Prado or Alto Prado.
 Avoid Centro at night and if you go during the day, preferably don’t go alone and watch your belongings.
 Avoid the very poor neighborhood of Barranquillito.